pearsonlab/spiketopics/README.md

     - `gpm_sanity_check` and `gamma_poisson_scratch` fit the model to synthetic data generated from the model.
 These illustrate both the underlying generative model and the steps used to set up inference.
     - `explore_inferred_etho` loads the results of model fitting and attempts to correlate inferred binary features with those in the hand-coded ethogram.

+## Nodes
+The algorithm is defined by a graphical model with nodes in a directed graph corresponding to each variable.
+The `nodes` folder contains code defining odes for several common distribution types.

 ## Testing:
 Unit tests are located in the `tests` folder.
 These can be run in their entirety by
 ~~~